 On November 8, 2013, we entered into the 2013 Purchase Agreement which allowed us to raise up to \$20,000 through periodic issuances of common stock over a three year period.
-As of September 30, 2014, we had received an aggregate of \$16,000 under the 2013 Purchase Agreement through the issuance of 85,355,615 shares of our common stock at a weighted average price of \$0.19 per share.
+During the year ended December 31, 2014, we received an aggregate of \$16,000 under the 2013 Purchase Agreement through the issuance of 85,355,615 shares of its common stock at a weighted average price of \$0.19 per share.
 This agreement was effectively terminated on August 25, 2014.

-We anticipate that our current capital resources, when considering expected losses from operations, will be sufficient to fund the our operations through the end of 2015.
+We anticipate that our current capital resources, when considering expected losses from operations, will be sufficient to fund our operations through the end of 2015.
 We have a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
 Furthermore, the ability of future contract manufacturers to produce our products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of our control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors will likely require we make future equity sales under the 2014 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support our operations beyond the end of 2015.
+These factors will likely require that we make future equity sales under the 2014 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support our operations beyond the end of 2015 and into 2016.
 There is no assurance that we will be able to make equity sales under the 2014 Purchase Agreement or raise additional funds by other means on acceptable terms, if at all.
 If we were to make equity sales under the 2014 Purchase Agreement or to raise additional funds through other means by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, we may be required to alter or reduce the scope of our operations or to cease operations entirely.
+Uncertainty as to the outcome of these factors raises substantial doubt about our ability to continue as a going concern.